AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
->Managing custom domain names with Cloud Manager only works if you are using the AEM managed CDN.
-If a customer brings their own CDN and point it to the AEM managed CDN, then they will have to use that specific CDN to manage domains (not Cloud Manager).
+>You can manage custom domain names with Cloud Manager **only** if you are using the AEM managed CDN.
+If a customer brings their own CDN then they will have to use that specific CDN to manage domains.
+Consequently, when using your own CDN, there is no need to install domains and certificates in Cloud Manager.

 **Restricting traffic**